-However, consuming some foods may cause flare-ups and make acne worse in certain people and so should be avoided.
+However, consuming some foods may cause flare-ups and make acne worse in some people and so should be avoided.
 If you regularly experience acne outbreaks after eating pizza or fries, try avoiding these foods and see how your skin reacts.

-• One study showed men on a low glycemic index (GI) diet had fewer acne spots after 12 weeks compared to a group that ate lots of carb foods.
+• One study showed men on a low glycemic index (GI) diet had fewer acne spots after 12 weeks compared to a group that ate lots of high GI carb foods.

 Specific Foods: Some foods have long been said to cause acne or outbreaks.
 Here’s the facts to date:

 Evidence linking acne and dairy foods is weak.